M-Chimiste/TheseusInsight/project_docs/project_status.md

     - **WebSocket `TimeoutError` (Client-side):**
         - Investigated, potentially related to connection handshake or server-side processing before `accept()`.
         - Client-side `UnboundLocalError` in WebSocket listener's exception handling (due to `task_id_key` not being defined in all paths) was fixed by moving key string definitions to an earlier, guaranteed execution point.
+    - **MUI `Grid` component issues (React - `Settings.tsx`):**
+        - `item` prop not recognized by linter/TypeScript despite various import strategies.
+        - Resolved by replacing `Grid` with `Box` component and using flexbox for layout.
+    - **ArXiv Categories dynamic data handling (React - `Settings.tsx`):**
+        - Ensuring correct TypeScript typings for `arxiv_taxonomy.json`.
+        - Mapping lowercase subcategory codes from DB to potentially uppercase codes in the taxonomy file for `Autocomplete` initial value population.